 Top 10 Modern Plastic Dining Chairs

 Plastic’s durability makes it perfect for dining.
-Browse some of our favorites, ranging from colorful modern icons to innovative new silhouettes.
+Browse our favorite modern dining and side chairs, ranging from colorful modern icons to innovative new silhouettes.

 Design by Philippe Starck, 2002.
 Philippe Starck has reinvented the classic Louis XV for Kartell.
 A comfortable armchair in transparent and colored polycarbonate in a single mold, it is the quintessence of baroque revisited to dazzle, excite and captivate.
 Despite its evanescent and crystalline appearance, Louis Ghost is stable and durable, shock and weather resistant.
 Suitable for indoor/outdoor use.
 Stackable to 6 high.